 Home insurance, which is sometimes also known as homeowner’s insurance (or HOI), or hazard insurance, is a type of property insurance that private homeowners can purchase in order to ensure their home.

-These insurance policies generally combine a large number of protections which are important to any homeowner, such as loss of the home, the contents contained within the house, loss of certain other possessions, loss of use regarding the house, and generally some sort of liability insurance for accidents which can occur on the covered property (such as construction accidents).
+These insurance policies generally combine a large number of protections that are important to any homeowner, such as loss of the home, the contents contained within the house, loss of certain other possessions, loss of use regarding the house, and generally some sort of liability insurance for accidents which can occur on the covered property (such as construction accidents).

 Generally, home insurance uses a single premium for all of the different coverages it provides, and the cost of this premium depends on the value of the house, property, and any additional objects insured by the policy.
-This price is also affected by the proximity to things which would make the home in more or less danger, such as being near a fire station lowering the premium, or a volcano raising the premium (this is very important for anyone looking to compare home insurance in some states).
+This price is also affected by the proximity to things that would make the home in more or less danger, such as being near a fire station lowering the premium, or a volcano raising the premium (this is very important for anyone looking to compare home insurance in some states).

 Similar to automotive or health insurance, home insurance is usually a term contract, where the insured buys an insurance policy for a fixed period of time, although perpetual insurance policies are sometimes available.
 All of this is important to know for anyone who wishes to compare home insurance.

 Important Factor of Home Insurance